-As an artist, my work includes kinetic sculpture, performance, and installation.
+As an artist, my work includes sculpture, performance, and installation.
 I temporarily transform places through actions that create a confounding spectacle in order to question routine patterns and social norms.
 Designed to invite audience participation, I want my objects and projects to challenge users to engage in a civic dialogue about individual, community, and place.

 My recent work explores the impact that extractive industries such as mining, oil and gas have on the ecosystems and watersheds of Appalachian landscapes.
-Coal mining and mountaintop removal are especially disturbing subjects for my sculptures and drawings.
+Coal mining and mountaintop removal are especially compelling subjects for my sculptures and installations.